HiDannyZ/CRUD-Device-Driver/README.md

 **What the project mainly consists of**: Introduction to C and Linux with Memory allocation and Network Programming.

+## Purpose:

+To create a block storage device that can also communicate information between a client and server.
+I basically coded a program that can create files, remove files, update file contents, and delete files.
+To do this, I

 ## Background

 ** **CRUD stands for Create, Remove, Update, and Delete.**

 Sophomore Year: I utilized C programming within a virtual machine UNIX enviroment and implemented a CRUD device using Linux tools and C code.
 The CRUD device stressed proper memory allocation for each byte of information and utilized Network programming to communicate information between a client and server.

 Due to academic Policy, I am not allowed to share the code online and will have to share code through email or other methods.